UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Consecutive Day Count:**
   - **Within a Quest:** Days are counted consecutively for reward calculation.
-  - **Between Quests (Same Activity):** If you start a new quest for the same activity without missing a day (excluding days of inertia), the consecutive day count continues from where it left off at the end of the last quest.
+  - **Between Quests (Same Activity):** If you start a new quest for the same activity without missing a day (excluding days from inertia), the consecutive day count continues from where it left off at the end of the last quest.
   - **Excluding Inertia Days:** Days spent in the inertia phase are **not** counted towards the consecutive day count for reward calculations in new quests.
 - **Starting New Quests Without Breaking Streaks:**
   - **Seamless Transition:** If you start a new quest for the same activity on the next day after completing a quest or inertia phase **without missing a day**, your day count for reward calculation resumes from the end of the last quest (excluding inertia days).